ganwh64/Seeed-Studio-Final-Project-Intern-/README.md

 1.  **Initial State (AVAILABLE)**: Upon startup or after a reset, the LED stick will glow Green, and the Wio Terminal display will show "Toilet Status: AVAILABLE".
 2.  **Occupancy Detection (OCCUPIED)**: When a person passes within \~30 cm of the ultrasonic sensor, the system detects entry.
 The NeoPixel stick will change to Yellow, the Wio Terminal display will show "Toilet Status: OCCUPIED", and a short beep will sound.
 3.  **Inferred Exit & Hand Hygiene Reminder**: If the restroom is occupied and the ultrasonic sensor detects no presence for 5 seconds (configurable), the system infers the person has exited.
-The NeoPixel stick will change to bright Cyan, the Wio Terminal display will show "Cleanse Hands\!" and "Please use sanitizer\!", and a longer beep will sound for 3 seconds.
+The NeoPixel stick will change to bright Cyan, the Wio Terminal display will show "Cleanse Hands\!" and "Please use sanitiser\!", and a longer beep will sound for 3 seconds.
 After the reminder, the system reverts to the Green / AVAILABLE state.
 4.  **Manual Reset**: Pressing Wio Terminal's built-in Button A (mapped to D2) will manually reset the system to the Green / AVAILABLE state.
 The NeoPixel stick will briefly flash Orange, and the display will show "Toilet Reset\!
 AVAILABLE" with a distinct beep.

 ### 5.2 Practical Applications